The Glories of Ramanujacarya

 [[Respected Harikatha Readers,

-This year, 2014, Sri Ramanujacarya’s appearance day is February 9th (in India).
+This year, 2016, Sri Ramanujacarya’s disappearance day is Februqry 17th (in India).
 In order to serve you in observing this sacred day, we are sending you a transcription of Srila Gurudeva's informal darsana, given in North Shore, Hawaii, on January 26, 2007.
 That informal darsana took place with only the devotees in his traveling party, so we especially thank his personal cook, Madhuvrata dasa brahmacari, for sending us the sound-file.
-Srila Gurudeva's talk in Hawaii was brief, and therefore we have included excerpts from his lecture given in Mathura, in 2000, in brackets, to fill out the history:]
+Srila Gurudeva's talk in Hawaii was brief, and therefore we have included excerpts from his lecture given in Mathura, in 2000, in brackets, to fill out the history.
+To hear the soundfile of this class, please click on this link: 20070126-Hawaii-Ramanujacarya ]

 Sri Ramanujacarya was born in South India.
 He is an incarnation of Laksmana.
 The word ‘anuja’ means ‘younger brother’.
 Rama-anuja refers to the younger brother of Lord Rama; therefore, he is Ramanuja.
 In Kali-yuga, he is the acarya of the Sri (Laksmi) Sampradaya.
 He is the disciple of Yamunacarya.